 Obamacare became law in 2010, but it took several years for its central provisions to take effect.
-By 2017, the law had produced several measurable outcomes.
+As of 2019, the law has produced several measurable outcomes.

-Between 2010 and 2016, 20 million Americans gained health insurance, reducing the uninsured population from 48.6 million (16 percent of the population) to 28.6 million (nine percent of the population).33 Of the newly insured, a majority-14.5 million people-gained their insurance from the government, through Medicaid or the related Children's Health Insurance Program (CHIP).34
+- Between 2010 and 2016, 20 million Americans gained health insurance, reducing the uninsured population from 48.6 million (16 percent of the population) to 28.6 million (nine percent of the population).40 Of the newly insured, a majority-14.5 million people-gained their insurance from the government, through Medicaid or CHIP.41 - When Obamacare took effect, some insured Americans had their policies discontinued because they did not meet the new coverage standards.
+It is estimated that insurers canceled the policies of approximately 2.6 million Americans, despite President Obama's promise in 2009 that "if you like your health care plan, you'll be able to keep your health care plan, period."
+42